AdaCore/gnatstudio/docs/users_guide/debugging.rst

   output /x $eax

 in the field and select toggle button :guilabel:`Expression is a subprogram call`.
-This creates a new browser item that's refreshed every time the value of the register (in this case :command:`eax`) changes.
+This creates a new browser item that is refreshed every time the value of the register (in this case :command:`eax`) changes.